Last Updated September 18, 2021

 We reserve the right to retain any information as long as it is needed to: (i) fulfill the purposes for which we collected the information, and (ii) comply with applicable law or for other legal, auditing or compliance purposes.

-When communicating with us by email, we are not able to ensure complete data security.
+When communicating with us through any electronic means, we are not able to ensure complete data security.

 Links To Other Sites